What Happens If HOA Documents Reveal a Problem? A Buyer's Options

 When the Documents Tell a Story You Don't Want to Hear

 This is exactly why you review HOA documents before closing.
-The question now is: what do you do about it?

 The Most Common Problems